 Inspire Passion for the Ocean

 Thank you for your interest in volunteering at Birch Aquarium at Scripps.
-The aquarium is temporarily closed due to Covid-19, and all volunteer activities are on pause until further notice.
-We are still accepting volunteer applications.
-Onboarding of new volunteers will depend on on many factors, and no date has been determined.
 We are in the process of updating our aquarium-wide safety protocols, which means some current volunteer positions are subject to change.
-If you have any questions, please reach out to our Volunteer Program Manager, Nusrat Symons, at email@example.com.
+If you have any questions, please reach out to our Volunteer Program Manager, Nusrat Symons, at firstname.lastname@example.org.

 Annually, more than 400 volunteers guide visitors through exhibits, answer questions, and work behind the scenes.
-From students and working adults to retired professionals, Birch Aquarium seeks a variety of expertise from volunteers of all backgrounds.
+From students and working adults to retired professionals, Birch Aquarium has been enriched by the service and expertise from volunteers of all backgrounds.

 All positions require attendance at a new applicant Open House which is offered quarterly.
 Volunteers are asked to make a minimum six month commitment of one 4 hour shift per week and to purchase an annual Volunteer Membership at $30 upon successful completion of the applicant interview.
 Volunteer member benefits include free unlimited admission for the volunteer, free aquarium passes annually, informative special lectures, and other discounts and exclusive opportunities.
 Applicants must be at least 16 to be considered for our program.